Clothing & personal items

 • Insulated Jacket (down or synthetic fill for Sept/Oct)

-• Camp Shoes (something light to wear at night or cross creeks, crocks work well)
+• Camp Shoes (something light to wear at night, crocks work well)

 • Travel Clothes (wear to and from hotel, can leave in hard case at hotel)